-A panel of U.K. lawmakers said the government should consider new laws if search engines and social media platforms such as Google Inc. (GOOG), Twitter Inc. and Facebook Inc. (FB) don’t abide by court orders on people’s privacy.
+A panel of U.K. lawmakers said the government should consider new laws if search engines and social media platforms such as Google Inc. (GOOG:US), Twitter Inc. and Facebook Inc. (FB:US) don’t abide by court orders on people’s privacy.

 In a report published today, Parliament’s cross-party Joint Committee on Privacy and Injunctions cited the May 2011 case of soccer player Ryan Giggs, who got an injunction to keep details of an affair secret, only to find the information repeated 75,000 times on Twitter.

 Instead of calling for a new privacy law, the panel urged stronger enforcement of existing rules, saying prosecutors should lower the bar for bringing contempt of court actions against people who break injunctions and that the platforms should work to comply with them.

 “When granting an injunction, courts should be proactive in directing the claimant to serve notice on internet content platforms, such as Twitter and Facebook,” the report said.
 “The Attorney General should be more willing to exercise his power as Guardian of the Public Interest to bring actions.”